Vishnuraj0009/Coding_guidelines/Java_Coding_GuideLines.md

 ` `\*/

-2. *Package and Import Statements*
+*3.2.2 Package and Import Statements*

 The first non-comment line of most Java source files is apackage statement.
 After that, import statements can follow.
 For example: